PatrickHechler/primitive-code/README.md

 a register based assembler language

-this is the assembler-language for the Primitive-Virtual-Machine
+the assembler language for the Primitive-Virtual-Machine

 ## Start